qupath/qupath-docs/docs/intro/installation.md

 Known issues are:

-- Black/white tiles can appear in some images reading using OpenSlide; updating libpixman can resolve this (see [Issue #355](https://github.com/qupath/qupath/issues/355))
+- Black/white tiles can appear in some images reading using OpenSlide; updating libpixman can resolve this (see [Issue #355](https://github.com/qupath/qupath/issues/355)), or alternatively you can try the alternative bash script `/path/to/QuPath/bin/QuPath.sh` to launch the software.
 - QuPath (like other Java applications) cannot be started if its installation path contains a directory named `bin`; moving to another directory resolves this (see [Issue #614](https://github.com/qupath/qupath/issues/614))